csparker/deep_qmri/Hackers_Guide.md

 	- Use a fixed value of sigma for now.

 - Add the new PyTorch loss function into the unsupervised learning network.
-	- You can use the logsumexp() function described in Simpson et al (2021).
+	- You can use the logsumexp() function described in Simpson et al (2021), which is supposed to be numerically stable.

 - Use the network to estimate IVIM parameters from simulated data.
 	- Do the parameter estimates look reasonable?

 - Allow the network to learn the sigma value.
-	- You will need to change the network architecture.
+	- We will need to change the network architecture.
 </details>

 <br/>